Hero Image

 In determining whether or not the termination of employment has been a constructive dismissal, it is not necessary for you to want the employee to resign.
 Ultimately it comes down to whether your actions, as the employer, caused the employee to resign, and whether the resignation was foreseeable.
 Also, a constructive dismissal does not need to be a result of one particular incident, it can be a series of actions or inactions.

-What Happens if an Employee Feels They Have Experienced Constructive Dismissal?
+What Happens if an Employee Feels They Have been Constructively Dismissed?

 Where an employee feels their dismissal has been a constructive dismissal they could raise a personal grievance.
-If an employer is responsible for an employee being bullied to the point of resignation, this may be constructive dismissal.
+For example, if an employer is responsible for an employee being bullied to the point of resignation, this may be constructive dismissal.

-If an employee intends on claiming constructive dismissal, as outlined in the process of a personal grievance, they need to claim within the 90 day period.
+If an employee intends on raising a personal grievance for constructive dismissal, they must do so within 90 days of when the grievance occurred or came to their attention.
 Given a constructive dismissal can be due to a series of actions, or inactions, this 90 day period can be difficult to determine.

 Examples